smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 	/commit:apphost
 {% endhighlight %}

-That was a mouthful so let me break it down.
+Since that looks very complicated I will break it down.

-1. By default ``appcmd`` is not in the path, which is why I am using the fully qualified ``c:\Windows\system32\inetsrv\appcmd.exe`` to call the application.
+* By default ``appcmd`` is not in the path, which is why I am using the fully qualified ``c:\Windows\system32\inetsrv\appcmd.exe`` to call the application.
-2. The specific command is indicated by ``set config``, because we want to set config.
+* The specific command is indicated by ``set config``, because we want to set config.
 Duh.
-3. The ``section`` is used to say exactly where in the configuration to apply the new settings.
+* The ``-section:`` is used to declare where in the configuration to modify.
-4. We then use line 3 and 8 to change the appropriate setting to the right value.
-The odd ``[name='DefaultAppPool']`` is used to select the application pool to change.
+* We then use line 3 and 8 to change the appropriate setting to the right value.
+The ``[name='DefaultAppPool']`` selects the application pool to change.
-5. Finally because application pools are a server wide setting they belong in the ``apphost`` and need ``/commit:apphost`` to be configured correctly.
+* Since application pools are configured for the entire server ``/commit:apphost`` is used to change the ``applicationHost.config`` which is for all server wide settings.

 <span id="iis-remote"></span>